 You’d be hard-pushed to find a bad view anywhere in the resort, let alone in a restaurant deliberately situated to make the best of the river views.
 But, naturally, try to nab the table closest to the windows if you can.

-Come comfortable and loose for those six courses.
+Come comfortable and loose for those tasting menus.

 Breakfast is served in Budyari from 8am to 9.30am.

-No room service as such but snacks are available in your room's minibar.
+No room service as such but snacks are available in your room's inclusive minibar.

 4 Fishermans Point, Berowra Waters NSW 2083, Australia